Som-Energia/somenergia-generationkwh/README.md

   from the rights curve that should be expected given the production when you apply recompute.
 - Added scriptlauncher file to remotely launch commands of interest
-- ProductionLoader.recomputeRightsOnPeriod
-- added parameter `lastDateToCompute` to `ProductionLoader.computeAvailableRights`
+- added parameter `lastDateToCompute` to `RightsGranter.computeAvailableRights`

 ### 2.5.3 2019-06-17